Cheikh Tidiane Gadio: Life post diplomatic service

-Dr. Gadio overcomes the legal challenges in the US Justice
+Gadio's legal scandal in the U.S.

-Having introduced Chadian government officials to the Chinese energy conglomerate CEFC while working in a consulting capacity, Dr. Gadio, in November 2017, was accused of being complicit in corrupt acts of CEFC officials that the US Justice Department charged were violative of the US Foreign Corrupt Practices Act.
-He was subjected to home confinement in his family home in Maryland until for a period of 9 months.
+In November 2017, Gadio was accused of being complicit in corrupt acts of CEFC officials that the US Justice Department charged were violative of the US Foreign Corrupt Practices Act.
+He was subjected to home confinement in his family home in Maryland for a period of 9 months.

-After participating in a long 9-month process which included multiple interviews with federal prosecutors, the US Government reached the conclusion that Dr. Gadio had no intent of participating in any of the illegal acts with which CEFC officials were charged.
-Dr. Gadio was never indicted and throughout the process vigorously denied any involvement in any acts of corruption.
-On 14 September 2018, the DOJ dismissed all charges against Dr. Gadio and filed with the judge a "complaint dismissal" in his favor.
+After participating in a 9-month process which included multiple interviews with federal prosecutors, the charges withdrew the charges but offered no explanation for the decision on September 14 2018.
+The NYTimes article adds, "dismissals of this sort often come with agreements not to prosecute in return for testimony."

-He was, however, requested to await the trial of the charged CEFC official before going back home – in case he was needed to testify.
+Gadio was requested to await the trial of the charged CEFC official before going back home – in case he was needed to testify.
 Gadio was able to return to Senegal cleared of all charges in December 2018.
 He immediately regained his position as a congressman and 10 months later was elected as a vice president of the Senegalese Parliament.

-Dr. Gadio, once home, called a press conference, attended by nearly 40 National and international journalists and several media outlets, to issue a statement that, after more than a decade serving at the highest levels of the Senegalese government, he was regarded as having a perfect record in good and ethical governance.
+Gadio, once home, called a press conference, attended by nearly 40 National and international journalists and several media outlets, to issue a statement that, after more than a decade serving at the highest levels of the Senegalese government, he was regarded as having a perfect record in good and ethical governance.
 He indicated that the US incident could only be termed "a tragic misunderstanding," and that he was glad, after a long process, to reclaim his good name.

 In October 2019, Dr. Gadio was elected as a Vice President of the Senegalese National Assembly.
 He is currently the Special Envoy of OIF (Organisation Internationale de la Francophonie) to Mali, a role in which he has served since September 2020.